kubernetes-sigs/gateway-api/geps/gep-4894/index.md

   BackendTLSModeClientAndServer BackendTLSMode = "ClientAndServer" )

-// Inspired by discoveryv1.EndpointPort.
-No Protocol or AppProtocol is necessary
-// since that's directly on the Backend resource.
+// BackendPort describes the port the implementation should use when connecting
+// to a Backend.
 //
-// TODO: We probably want to use this type for EndpointSelector as well.
-// In fact, this should probably be defined by EndpointSelector and referenced
+// No Protocol or AppProtocol is necessary since that's directly on the Backend resource.
+//
-// here.
+// +kubebuilder:validation:MinProperties=1
 type BackendPort struct {
   // Name represents the name of this port.
-All ports in a Backend must have a unique name.
-  // If the EndpointSlice is derived from a Kubernetes service, this corresponds to the Service.ports[].name.
+Only valid for an EndpointSelector
+  // referenced via selectorRef.
+  //
-  // Name must either be an empty string or pass DNS_LABEL validation:
+  // Name must either be an empty string or pass DNS_LABEL
-  // * must be no more than 63 characters long.
-  // * must consist of lower case alphanumeric characters or '-'.
-  // * must start and end with an alphanumeric character.
+  // validation (lowercase alphanumeric or '-', starting and ending with an
+  // alphanumeric character, at most 63 characters).
-  // Default is empty string.
+  //
+  // TODO: Add Name to the API when selectorRef is introduced.
+  //       For ExternalHostname and inline EndpointSelector (single
+  //       auto-created port), Name has no value.
+  // +optional
+  // +kubebuilder:validation:MaxLength=63
+  // +kubebuilder:validation:XValidation:rule="size(self) == 0 || !format.dns1123Label().validate(self).hasValue()",message="Name must be a valid DNS label"
-  Name *string `json:"name,omitempty" protobuf:"bytes,1,name=name"`
+  Name *string `json:"name,omitempty"`

-  // port represents the port number of the endpoint.
+  // Number represents the port number of the destination.
-  // If the EndpointSlice is derived from a Kubernetes service, this must be set
-  // to the service's target port.
-EndpointSlices used for other purposes may have
+  //
-  // a nil port.
+  // +optional
-  Port PortNumber `json:"port,omitempty" protobuf:"bytes,3,opt,name=port"`
+  Number PortNumber `json:"number,omitempty"`
 }

 // LabelSelector defines a query for resources based on their labels.